rage/cyber-security-base-19/data/pass.md

 which can be downloaded at [the completed courses](https://www.mooc.fi/en/profile/completions) page.

 If you are a student at the university, you may be able to transfer these credits using the certificate.
-Discuss about this possibility with your study counselor before starting the course.
+Discuss this possibility with your study counselor before starting the course.

 Alternatively, you can enroll on the course in person in Helsinki (further